 • Please read the Innovative Educator Grant application purpose, process and eligibility before applying.

 • Only one Innovative Educator Grant proposal per applicant is allowed.

-• Write your application in another program first as this form will not save your work.
+• Write your application in another word processing program first as this form will not save your work.

 • Repeat funding requests are allowed and will be considered annually on a case-by-case basis.

 • Do not include additional documents (i.e., letters of support, photos).